openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_optimization_guide/weight_compression.rst

     * ``nncf.SensitivityMetric.MEAN_ACTIVATION_MAGNITUDE`` - requires dataset.
 The mean magnitude of the layers' inputs multiplied by inverted 8-bit quantization noise.

+  * ``all_layers`` - boolean parameter that enables INT4 weight quantization of all layers including embeddings and the last prediction layer in LLMs.

+  * ``awq`` - boolean parameter that enables AWQ method for more accurate INT4 weight quantization.
+Especially helpful for full model quantization to 4 bits.
+Requires dataset.

 The example below shows data-free 4-bit weight quantization applied on top of OpenVINO IR: